 On average, you should change central vac bags every two to four years.
 However, it depends on how frequently the vacuum gets used and whether you have pets or kids.

 Central vacuums are worth considering, but they will require some thought.
 Buying one is a bit different because you have to plan to make sure that it will fit in your home.

-Once you’ve conquered the technical stuff, though, you’ll see that central vacuums are the easiest, most efficient models you can find.
+Once you’ve conquered the technical stuff, you’ll see that central vacuums are the most straightforward, most efficient models you can find.

-They’re well worth the money and we strongly recommend them.
-We’ve showcased five of our favorites and we’d love to know which one you like best.
-Tell us in the comments!
+They’re well worth the money, and we strongly recommend them.
+We’ve showcased five of our favorites, and we’re sure one will tick your boxes.